 by Brandon Siegesmund

 If your dealer is now rewarding customers for their business as opposed to solely relying on discounting — congratulations!
 Every year you should be gaining more reward program customers, saving more money, and encouraging loyal customers to keep shopping.
-Within a year, you’ll have thousands of loyal customers earning more and more points every month.
+Within a year or two, you’ll have thousands of loyal customers earning more and more points every month.

 Would that in any way scare you?

 Dealers generally agree with a reward program’s philosophy and enjoy its immediate benefits.
 We find that many managers kick themselves for not implementing it sooner — after realizing they are essentially giving only half the amount of customer discounts as before.
 This situation is also a windfall for marketing and sales.
 Customers are experiencing the buzz of earning points, visiting your dealer more often, and checking their rewards through your website.
 Some people are even banking some points for the holidays.

 But that’s when accounting starts to take notice.
 You see, things were somewhat simpler without a reward program.
 You had discounts, credit cards, coupons, gift cards, etc. Now, we’re injecting another form of payment — “rewards” or “Rider Bucks” — into the mix.
 What’s most disconcerting is that it seems like your dealer owes people thousands of dollars, similar to what happens with lingering gift card accounts!

 The venerable loyalty program, what had once been considered a marketing tool for “savings,” is now chastised as a “liability.”
 Some managers will scramble to start retracting benefits and discouraging its use, which will result in upset customers and confused employees.
 You might even think about going back to discounting.

 However, don’t worry; there is hope if you’re a victim of your own success.
 Let’s look at three things you can do to balance your reward program with your budget, all without drastically affecting customer perceptions.
 We’ll then close with some final tips to make sure you’re on the right track.